-Everyday I get this terribly annoying message from someone named Chris.
-And everyday I open it because I mistake it for legitimate communication.
+But, similarly, I frequently receive a message from someone named Chris.
+And too often, I open it because I mistake it for legitimate communication.
 I click to see pictures of tarot cards captioned by a few sentences that spew some garbage about “forecasting my future.”
-The red link begs me to “act fast” or my chances to see my future will disappear.
+The red link begs me to “act fast,” or my chances to see my future will disappear.

 God’s word says witchcraft and sorcery are straight evil.
 I know to stay far away from these deceptive methods and mediums.
 The enemy is real and his team is working overtime to tempt and destroy believers, in part, through these “seemingly innocent” schemes.
 I know all this.

 But, when I examine my heart, I find a sort of magic that I believe in.
 The magic of the “lose weight fast” emails is one kind of magic I’m too often tempted to follow.

 Here’s how it goes.

 I browse the Vitamin Shoppe, looking for some elderberry syrup to boost the kids’ immune system when Boom!
 I see it.
 How could I not see that bright yellow print popping off the bottle?
 The text reads: Lose weight fast!
 The natural way!